Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 mushrooms

-Image Credit: monika1607, Pixabay
+Image By: monika1607, Pixabay

 One resource may say that parrots should never eat any kind of mushroom, while another resource says that button mushrooms are safe for these birds.
 Some resources indicate that mushrooms are safe for parrots only if they have been cooked.
 Other resources suggest that only the stems are dangerous for parrots.

-So, there is no one consensus on this topic.
+So, there is no single consensus on this topic.
 One thing we know for sure is that no parrot has ever been reported to have died after eating a mushroom.
 Many parrot owners say that their parrots have no problem eating basic mushrooms found at the store, such as buttons, portobellos, and creminis.
 The bottom line is that you must decide for yourself whether giving mushrooms to your parrot is a good idea.

 divider-bird